bigscience-workshop/petals/README.md

 If you work with sensitive data, you should only use a private swarm (or a subset of servers in the public swarm) hosted by people and institutions you trust, who are authorized to process this data.

-This is important because peers serving the first layers of the model can use their inputs to recover input data (same with the last layers and model outputs).
+This is important because it's technically possible for peers serving model layers to recover input data or model outputs.
 Also, if there are malicious peers, they may alter their outputs to influence the model outputs.
 See a more detailed discussion in Section 4 of our [paper](https://arxiv.org/pdf/2209.01188.pdf).

 ## Code examples